 Contract request forms can be found on the HampEngage homepage under campus links.

-The associate director of campus leadership and activities should also review all rental or purchase contracts as well as legally binding agreements to ensure the terms are agreeable for Hampshire College.
+Residence life and student engagement should also review all rental or purchase contracts as well as legally binding agreements to ensure the terms are agreeable for Hampshire College.

-Any questions about contracts can be directed to the associate director of campus leadership and activities.
+Any questions about contracts can be directed to the assistant director of student engagement.

 The dining commons, red barn, main, west, and east lecture halls in Franklin Patterson Hall, the merrill and dakin living rooms, and most academic and other campus spaces may be reserved through the event services and summer programs office.
 The library gallery may be reserved through the gallery coordinator, 413.559.5622.

-Any reservations of space for student events made with event services and summer programs will be considered tentative until the event registration form (ERF) is approved by campus leadership and activities.
+Any reservations of space for student events made with event services and summer programs will be considered tentative until the event registration form (ERF) is approved by residence life and student engagement.
 If an ERF has not been approved, tentative bookings will be canceled two-weeks prior to an event without notice.
 Food and beverages are allowed only in certain spaces; when making reservations, refreshments must be noted.
 Sensitivity to neighboring classes, offices, meetings, and functions should be exercised.
 All campus events have a 10 p.m. curfew Sunday through Thursday and a 1 a.m. curfew on Friday and Saturday.